casc-ianm/github101/github exercises week 2-2.md

 PLAY RECAP **********************************************************************************************
 localhost                  : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```
-9. to test if the service of apache2 is running, run this command:
+9. To test if the service of apache2 is running, run this command:
 ```
 sudo systemctl status apache2
 ```
-10. to view the sample page of Apache2, Open a web browser on you local machine and type in the **NIC Public IP** of your Azure Virtual Machine
+10. To view the sample page of Apache2, Open a web browser on you local machine and type in the **NIC Public IP** of your Azure Virtual Machine